timescale/docs/use-timescale/vpc.md

 You are not charged for VPCs during your Timescale trial.
 </Highlight>

-The data isolation architecture used to ensure a highly secure connection between your apps and Timescale:
+The data isolation architecture that ensures a highly secure connection between your apps and Timescale:

 <img class="main-content__illustration"
 src="https://assets.timescale.com/docs/images/tsc-vpc-architecture.svg"